Collect: Organize your content

-Also, everything you’ll send will be encrypted with 256-bit AES algorithm, making it next to impossible to hack your data – awesome!
+Also, everything you’ll send will be encrypted with a 256-bit AES algorithm, making it next to impossible to hack your data – awesome!
 So if you want to send some top-classified info, like a new BMW-model blueprint, this app is your go-to.

 But there’s one thing you should remember: if you want to make this app a part of your business routine, then you’d better resort to the PC-version of WeTransfer.

 Now, what really got me confused for a sec was the absence of a big “upload” button.
 If you’re using this application for the first time, be warned – the adaptation might take you a while.
 But once you’re done with it, the controlling will go smoothly.

 To avoid unnecessary and exhausting swiping, I’d personally recommend going to the gallery of your device or even DCIM-folder and simply pick all the pictures you want to transmit and then choose the WeTransfer to finally share the data.

 You may also put your transfer on hold anytime you need and then resume it later whenever it is convenient for you, which is pretty cool.

 Moreover, the app is available on both Android mobile and iOS.

 As for the aesthetics of the design – I’d lay you any odds you like it’s one of the most “good-looking” applications on the today’s market.
 Somehow its creators managed to combine laconic simplicity and gorgeous, stunning backgrounds.
 You’ll be able to enjoy one of the picturesque views, while uploading the data to the cloud storage.
 Believe me, it looks so peaceful and so relaxing.

 - It offers a tremendous protection of your personal data;

 - It’s free of charge;